© Medical Sciences Division and John Cairns

 Our mission is create a new brand of embryologist, specialist physician, or scientific researcher in the field of ART, by providing extensive theoretical and practical understanding of human reproductive biology, embryology, infertility and ART and linking this to the dynamic fields of scientific research, legislation, bioethics and quality management.

 Our course includes a considerable laboratory practical component.
 Our students learn skills and techniques directly relevant to ART, as well as a range of ‘traditional’ and ‘cutting edge’ laboratory techniques common to scientific research.
-A particular strength of our programme is the fact that each of our students is individually trained in gamete manipulation/injection and infra-red laser embryo biopsy.
-For this purpose, our students use gametes and embryos acquired from a variety of mammalian organisms (e.g.mouse, cow and human).
+A particular strength of our programme is the fact that each of our students is individually trained in human semen analysis, cryopreservation and vitrification, gamete manipulation/injection and infra-red laser embryo biopsy.
+For this purpose, our students use gametes and embryos acquired from a variety of mammalian organisms (e.g.mouse, hamster and human).

 Our MSc programme prepares students for active employment or further training within the clinical embryology/ART sectoror a research career in reproductive science.
 As the course was designed in response to identified employment needs, our graduates are highly sought after.
 In particular, we expect our graduates to possess sufficient knowledge and skills to allow them to make a significant contribution to the design and establishment of new ART units which need to incorporate the latest techniques and conform strictly to current legislation.
 We also expect our graduates to be able to design and carry out investigativer research programmes.
 Indeed, every year, we also encourage exceptional graduates to apply for prestigious scholarships in order to undertake a DPhil (Oxford equivalent of a PhD), either within the Department or the wider University.
 See our current DPhil students here.